-Deliverable Timeline Responsibility 3.3.1 Seek ongoing funding to enable the continuation of the Aboriginal Elders' Planned Activity Group (PAG).
-October 2020 Manager Aged Care Services 3.3.2 Work with GLaWAC and other Aboriginal organisations to grow the number of Elders engaging with the LCC Aboriginal Elders' PAG.
-October 2020 Manager Aged Care Services 3.3.3 Advise and support all current and new Aboriginal and/or Torres Strait Islander clients to ascertain if they are eligible for the National Disability Insurance Scheme.
+Deliverable 3.3.1 Seek ongoing funding to enable the continuation of the Aboriginal Elders' Planned Activity Group (PAG).
+3.3.2 Work with GLaWAC and other Aboriginal organisations to grow the number of Elders engaging with the LCC Aboriginal Elders' PAG.
+3.3.3 Advise and support all current and new Aboriginal and/or Torres Strait Islander clients to ascertain if they are eligible for the National Disability Insurance Scheme.
 Promote and facilitate information on the National Disability Insurance Scheme to the Aboriginal and Torres Strait Islander community.
-October 2020 Manager Family Services 3.3.4 Employ an Early Year's Participation Officer to improve access and support to Early Years services within Latrobe City for Aboriginal and/or Torres Strait Islander children and their families.
-October 2020 Manager Family Services 3.3.5 Implement programs that aim to connect Aboriginal and Torres Strait Islander children and their families to their culture, such as the First 1000 Days Program.
-October 2020 Manager Family Services
+3.3.4 Employ an Early Year's Participation Officer to improve access and support to Early Years services within Latrobe City for Aboriginal and/or Torres Strait Islander children and their families.
+3.3.5 Implement programs that aim to connect Aboriginal and Torres Strait Islander children and their families to their culture, such as the First 1000 Days Program.

 Action 3.4: Increase Aboriginal and Torres Strait Islander supplier diversity to support improved economic and social outcomes.

-V/A Deliverable Timeline Responsibility 3.4.1 Include two new questions on the New Supplier Form that ask new suppliers to state whether they are an Aboriginal and/or Torres Strait Islander owned business or whether they currently employ Aboriginal and/or Torres Strait Islander people.
-October 2020 Manager Financial Performance 3.4.2 Keep a database of Aboriginal and/or Torres Strait Islander owned businesses that supply to Latrobe City Council.
-October 2020 Manager Financial Performance 3.4.3 Provide support, guidance and advice to established and emerging Aboriginal and/or Torres Strait Islander owned businesses through linking them in with our current business support services.
-October 2020 ongoing Manager Business Development 3.4.4 Partner with GLaWAC and other Aboriginal and/or Torres Strait Islander organisations to explore economic opportunities for Aboriginal and/or Torres Strait Islander people within the local economy.
+Deliverable 3.4.1 Include two new questions on the New Supplier Form that ask new suppliers to state whether they are an Aboriginal and/or Torres Strait Islander owned business or whether they currently employ Aboriginal and/or Torres Strait Islander people.
+3.4.2 Keep a database of Aboriginal and/or Torres Strait Islander owned businesses that supply to Latrobe City Council.
+3.4.3 Provide support, guidance and advice to established and emerging Aboriginal and/or Torres Strait Islander owned businesses through linking them in with our current business support services.
+3.4.4 Partner with GLaWAC and other Aboriginal and/or Torres Strait Islander organisations to explore economic opportunities for Aboriginal and/or Torres Strait Islander people within the local economy.
 Support GlaWAC's representation on our Economic Development Advisory Committee.
-October 2020 Manager Business Development 3.4.5 Investigate opportunities to work with local Aboriginal and/or Torres Strait Islander artists to develop a range of local Aboriginal and/or Torres Strait Islander made and designed corporate gifts.
-October 2021 Manager Business Development 3.4.6 Develop and implement an Aboriginal and Torres Strait Islander procurement strategy.
-May 2021 Manager Financial Performance 3.4.7 Investigate Supply Nation membership.
-February 2021 Manager Business Development 3.4.8 Develop and communicate opportunities for procurement of goods and services from Aboriginal and Torres Strait Islander businesses to staff.
-February 2022 Manager Business Development 3.4.9 Review and update procurement policies and procedures to remove barriers to procuring goods and services from Aboriginal and Torres Strait Islander businesses.
-February 2022 Manager Financial Performance 3.4.10 Develop commercial relationships with Aboriginal and/or Torres Strait Islander businesses.
-February 2022 Manager Business Development
+3.4.5 Investigate opportunities to work with local Aboriginal and/or Torres Strait Islander artists to develop a range of local Aboriginal and/or Torres Strait Islander made and designed corporate gifts.
+3.4.6 Develop and implement an Aboriginal and Torres Strait Islander procurement strategy.
+3.4.7 Investigate Supply Nation membership.
+3.4.8 Develop and communicate opportunities for procurement of goods and services from Aboriginal and Torres Strait Islander businesses to staff.
+Review and update procurement policies and procedures to remove 3.4.9 barriers to procuring goods and services from Aboriginal and Torres Strait Islander businesses.
+3.4.10 Develop commercial relationships with Aboriginal and/or Torres Strait Islander businesses.